 Meet our new Head of International Cultural Policy: Margot Llompart

 Having an international background herself – Margot is half Spanish and half Dutch – the common denominator in Margot’s work has always been an international orientation.
 She recently returned from Paris, where she spent four years working as Deputy Permanent Representative of the Kingdom of the Netherlands for UNESCO.
-Now that she is back in Amsterdam, Margot is ready to strengthen the DutchCulture team as new Head of International Cultural Policy (ICP) and Coordination.
+Now that she is back in Amsterdam, Margot will strengthen the DutchCulture team as new Head of International Cultural Policy (ICP) and Coordination.
 We sat down with her to talk about her life and work.

 “Being the Head of ICP and Coordination means working closely together with all our partners in the cultural field, the Embassies and the Ministries of Foreign Affairs and Education, Culture and Science.
 The ICP team consists of country specialists; colleagues with an extensive network in certain countries who perform an advisory role, colleagues working on the Shared Cultural Heritage programme and a data analyst who coordinates the DutchCulture Database.
 I will coordinate the implementation of ICP at DutchCulture and am looking forward to working with everyone.”